lucasmonstrox/PyTibia/README.md

 ![Misc](/docs/assets/images/misc.png)
 ![Gameplay](/docs/assets/images/gameplay.png)

-In the Tibia client, open the skills panel, the battle list, and set the gameWindow to the highest resolution.
-Exactly like in the picture below:
+In the Tibia client, open the skills panel, the battle list, and set the gameWindow to the highest resolution, exactly like in the picture below:

 ![Client](/docs/assets/images/client.png)

-For now PyTibia's hotkeys are not configurable, it is necessary to leave it exactly as follows:
+For now PyTibia's hotkeys are not configurable, it is necessary to leave it exactly like table below:

 | Hotkey | Item                            |
 | ------ | ------------------------------- |